ESCOMP/CTSM/doc/source/lilac/obtaining-building-and-running/obtaining-and-building-ctsm.rst

 The minimal amount of information needed is given by the following::

-  ./lilac/build_ctsm /PATH/TO/CTSM/BUILD --compiler COMPILER --os OS --netcdf-path NETCDF_PATH --esmf-lib-path ESMF_LIB_PATH
+  ./lilac/build_ctsm /PATH/TO/CTSM/BUILD --os OS --compiler COMPILER --netcdf-path NETCDF_PATH --esmf-lib-path ESMF_LIB_PATH --max-mpitasks-per-node MAX_MPITASKS_PER_NODE --pnetcdf-path PNETCDF_PATH

 where you should fill in the capitalized arguments with appropriate values for your machine.
 Run ``./lilac/build_ctsm -h`` for details on these arguments, as well as documentation